Douglas Michael Mallillin

 Douglas Michael N. Mallillin is a Filipino lawyer, public accountant, and government official serving as Commissioner of the Commission on Audit (COA) since February 10, 2025.
 He was appointed by President Ferdinand R. Marcos Jr. as ad interim commissioner, succeeding Roland Café Pondoc.

 Early life and education

-Mallillin earned his Juris Doctor degree from Ateneo de Manila University, graduating with Second Honors, and obtained his Accountancy degree from St. Louis University (Philippines), graduating Magna cum laude.
+Mallillin earned his Juris Doctor degree from Ateneo de Manila University, graduating with Second Honors, and obtained his Accountancy degree from Saint Louis University, graduating Magna cum laude.
 He passed the 1996 Bar Examinations with a rating of 88.00% and ranked first in the 1986 CPA Licensure Exam with a rating of 94.57%.

 Career

 Prior to his appointment as COA Commissioner, Mallillin served as: